fayizferosh/KWS-ha/README.md

 Comments
 -->

-> A simple and resourse efficient hardware accelerator designed specifically for Keyword Spotting (KWS) applications using log-mel spectrograms as the audio feature extractor.
+> A simple and resource efficient hardware accelerator designed specifically for Keyword Spotting (KWS) applications using log-mel spectrograms as the audio feature extractor.

 ## Architecture